-Berkshire Hathaway shares the “most expensive stock list” with Lindt & Spruengli AG (LISN.SW), a Swiss multinational chocolatier and confectionery company.
+Berkshire Hathaway shares the “most expensive stock list” with Lindt & Sprüngli AG (LISN.SW), a Swiss multinational chocolatier and confectionery company.
 In November 2020, the company traded at around 80,000 Swiss francs per share (almost $90,000 USD), with a 9 billion franc market cap.
 Another member of this group is Seaboard Corporation (SEB), a multinational Fortune 500 company that deals in the agribusiness sector and transportation.
-Headquartered in Kansas, SEB traded at around $3,000 to $3,400 in fall 2020, with a market cap of $4.92 billion.
+Headquartered in Kansas, SEB traded at around $3,000 to $3,400 in fall 2020, with a market cap of $3.686 billion.

 Market Capitalization: A Better Measure of Value